THE WOMAN WHO SPOKE TO COMPUTERS

 Hopper was also known as a character — she kept a pirate flag and a backwards running clock on her desk.
 Weary of “military intelligence,” she developed a gift for simplifying complex ideas.
 Consider her own private nanosecond.

 Who can comprehend a billionth of a second?
 Confused herself, Grace turned the micro-measurement into wire.
 11.7 inches.
 That’s how far light travels in a nanosecond.
 Everywhere she spoke, she handed out “nanoseconds,” then held up a microsecond — one millionth of a second.
-She couldn’t hand them out because a wire-length microsecond runs to 984 feet.
+She couldn’t hand them out because in a microsecond light travels 984 feet.

 Grace Hopper died in her sleep in 1992.
 By then, even I had a computer.
 And it knew English.
 Today, thanks to “Amazing Grace,” all our digital devices, though they work their magic with numbers, almost seem to understand us.